srivendare/term_project/README.md

 ### Problem Solved：

+**Background:**  Supply Chain is very important for any companies.
+A proper inventory plan can instead allow them to develop an adaptable system that contributes to the overall value of the business long term.
+But It is challenging that make all departments work together and keep information identical.

-The project aims to build an supply chain inventory management platform, which keeps supply & demand information identical among different departments.
+**Objective:**  This project aims to build a supply chain inventory management platform, which keeps supply & demand information passing among different departments.
+It also allows data visualisation to align information with High Management level.

 ### Project Scale：

 There are 4 operational enterprises (Supply, Sourcing, Finance, and Data) + a System enterprise which includs Admin